Miserlou/Zappa/README.md

-        "debug": true // Print Zappa configuration errors tracebacks in the 500 "delete_zip": true // Delete the local zip archive after code updates "domain": "yourapp.yourdomain.com", // Required if you're using a domain "http_methods": ["GET", "POST"], // HTTP Methods to route, "integration_response_codes": [200, 301, 404, 500], // Integration response status codes to route "memory_size": 512, // Lambda function memory in MB
+        "debug": true // Print Zappa configuration errors tracebacks in the 500 "delete_zip": true // Delete the local zip archive after code updates "domain": "yourapp.yourdomain.com", // Required if you're using a domain "exclude": ["*.gz", "*.pem"], // A list of regex patterns to exclude from the archive "http_methods": ["GET", "POST"], // HTTP Methods to route, "integration_response_codes": [200, 301, 404, 500], // Integration response status codes to route "memory_size": 512, // Lambda function memory in MB